pda-freddi/ecommerce-api/README.md

 - Session tracking and shopping cart operations.
 - Order creation and management.

-The application was deployed to Heroku and is hosted at: https://ecommerce-api-pdafr.herokuapp.com/
+The application was deployed to Google App Engine and is hosted at: https://ecommerce-api-pdafr.uc.r.appspot.com/

-The available endpoints and their documentation can be found [here](https://ecommerce-api-pdafr.herokuapp.com/api/docs).
+The available endpoints and their documentation can be found [here](https://ecommerce-api-pdafr.uc.r.appspot.com/api/docs).

 You can find a client application interacting with this API [here](https://clothes-store-pdafr.netlify.app/).